xy-tech/x330-bios/README.md

 * The stock image stores the actual BIOS portion in the top chip only.
 * Limiting coreboot (BIOS) to 0x400000 (4MB) means the bottom chip (8MB) is untouched between the stock ROM & Coreboot.
 This means only the top chip (4MB) needs to be flashed.

+## External & internal flashing
+* Generated coreboot and downloaded images are usually 12MB, with the first 8MB as the bottom chip and the last 4MB as the top chip
+* Physical flashing would require the 4MB and 8MB files to be split while an internal flash requires the full 12MB by default
+* To join these 2 files together, run `cat bottom.bin top.bin > bios.rom`
+* To split an image into it's corresponding files, run `dd if=bios.rom of=top.bin bs=1M skip=8` for the top chip and `dd if=bios.rom of=bottom.bin bs=1M count=8` for bottom chip
+* Provided images in this repo are for the convenience of flashing.
+Join or split them according to what you plan to do.

 ## How to flash images (for Windows)
 Follow the instructions in the Linux section but do it under Windows subsystem for Linux instead.